Cultivating Environmental Understanding

 Go outside and find leaves of different sizes and shapes, and trees with bark of different textures.
 Make observations and record what you find by making a rubbing!
 Place the workskeet over a leaf on a hard surface and rub the side of a crayon until the pattern shows…

-Regional Nature Museums
+Harriman Nature Museums

 Summer welcomes youth from urban New York and New Jersey to the Group Camps in Harriman State Park.
 The Group Camps provide children recreation, education and connection to the natural landscape.
 Trailside’s Harriman Nature Museums serve Group Camps with hands-on nature education to enhance awareness, appreciation and engagement.
 The Nature Museums employ aspiring environmental educators and scientists as nature museum educators and give them outdoor education training and experience.